opencontrail

 • L3VPN for routed traffic and EVPN for bridged traffic

 The forwarding plane takes the packet from the VM and gives it to the “Vrouter,” which does a lookup and determines if the destination is a remote network.
-It encapsulates the packet and sends it across the tunnel if it is a remote network.
-The underlay that sites between the workloads forward are based on tunnel source and destination only.
+If it is, it encapsulates the packet and sends it across the tunnel.
+The underlay that sites between the workloads forward is based on tunnel source and destination only.

 No state belongs to end hosts ‘VMs, MAC addresses, or IPs.
 This type of architecture gives the Core a cleaner and more precise role.
 Generally, as a best practice, keeping “state” in the Core is a lousy design principle.